 Informing your users is responsible and gives you the best opportunity to look like you’re on top of the problem, instead of being the hapless victim of it.

 Now that it’s quiet in the office, the systems are quiet, and the users have been notified, it’s time to stop and think.
 How did this happen?
 How did we get into this mess?
 You know your system better than anybody else.

-John Allspaw from Etsy has a concept called Blameless Post Mortem, built around the idea that “human error is seen as the effect of systemic vulnerabilities deeper inside the organization.”
-This is another way of saying that security holes don’t just exist at one layer of your organization or infrastructure—your problems are likely due not just to policy and procedure, but the consistent following (or not following) of said policies.
+John Allspaw from Etsy has a concept called blameless postmortem, built around the idea that “human error is seen as the effect of systemic vulnerabilities deeper inside the organization.”
+This is another way of saying that security holes don’t just exist at one layer of your organization or infrastructure.
+In other words, your problems are likely due not just to policy and procedure but the consistent following (or not following) of said policies.

 Here are a few key questions to ask yourself at this point:

 Once the main exploit is patched, it’s time to look over your entire codebase with an eye for security.
-If a flaw exists in one place it’s likely to exist in other places.
+If a flaw exists in one place, it’s likely to exist in other places.
 There are resources and tools out there that will help you do a security audit.
-Plenty.

 Doing an audit once isn’t enough.
 You will need to also have a more developer-centric security model in mind.

 Another model that works is “security peer programming.”
 This is where a member of the security team and a member of the development team sit and work together on the same bit of code, with security in mind.
 This can help expose blind spots that developers might have and also serves as a wonderful incidental peer-education tool as the development team’s security knowledge grows.

 There was an exploit discovered fairly recently that used login redirects to determine if a client-side user is logged into social networks.
 Static content, simply by way of how it’s served by Apache or Nginx or how your application handles requests, can leak a surprising amount of data.